4d/docs/docs/Admin/webAdmin.md

 You can start or stop the `WebAdmin` web server for your project at any moment:

-- If you use a 4D application with interface, select **Start/Stop Web admin server** from the **Administration** menu.
+- If you use a 4D application with interface, select **Start/Stop Server** from the **Administration** menu.

 - Whether you use 4D application which is headless or not, you can execute the [.start()](API/webServerClass.md#start) or [.stop()](API/webServerClass.md#stop) function on the `WebAdmin` web server once it is instanciated.

 ## WebAdmin Settings

 You can configure the WebAdmin component using the WebAdmin settings dialog box.
-Configuring the WebAdmin component is mandatory in particular if you want to define the access key.
+Configuring the WebAdmin component is mandatory in particular if you want to define the [**access key**](#access-key).
 By default when the access key is not set, access is free.

-To open the WebAdmin settings dialog box, select **WebAdmin Settings** in the **Administration** menu.
+To open the WebAdmin settings dialog box, select **Settings...** in the **Administration** menu.

 The WebAdmin Settings dialog box is displayed: